janek109/endomondo/README.md

     ```
 open that file and put data from endomondo and strava

+### How to set password when you have account in endomondo connected with fb/google
+- Go to and reset password: https://www.endomondo.com/forgotpassword
+- Then you can add you endomondo password to .env file
+- Then you can use this tool

 ### With this software you can:

 Migrate workouts form date to date form Endomondo to Strava